FranciscoMCG/eslint-config-pretty-react/README.md

 ## Contributing

 Found a bug?
 A typo?
 Didn't like that extra white space?
-Contributions are **highly appreciated**!
+Contributions are **highly appreciated** 🙌!

 1. Fork the Project
 2. Create your Branch (`git checkout -b feature`)